 If you’re making a joint claim with a partner, you’ll both have to sign a Claimant Commitment.

 To get UC, you need to make sure you do everything in your Claimant Commitment and follow all the directions that your advisor gives you.
-If you don’t then you risk your benefit being cut for a number of months.
+If you don’t, you risk your benefit being cut for a number of months.
 This is called a sanction.
-Universal Credit sanctions are extremely harsh – for example, failing to take up an offer of paid work will get your money stopped for three years.
+Universal Credit sanctions can be harsh.

 How much money will I get?